TreyBMorris/SWE3643TestingProject/README.md

 1. If you are having any problems, make sure you delete the target folder in the directory if it is there.
 I had some issues with running the maven command line commands when this was here.
 2. Another thing I noticed personally, was when I would run "mvn clean" it would end up breaking things.
 So don't run it.
 3. If you cannot get it working from the maven command line, I highly suggest either using IntelliJ or running the application in IntelliJ first.
 It is ALOT easier to run this program within IntelliJ.
+4. If you are running the application from the command line and after trying to run the "mvn compile" or "mvn spring-boot:run" you may get a main class not found error.
+If this happens, a solution I found was again running it in IntelliJ first.
+I am unsure why this fixes it, but it seems to work and you should be able to use the command line after running it once in IntelliJ.
 <br/>
 If there are any other issues or problems, feel free to open an issue for me, and I will make sure it is dealt with!